zhendrikse/tdd/tdd-katas/manhattan-distance/manhattan-distance-python/README.md

   We are going to refactor our code in the following _small_ steps:

-  1. Refactor the constructor so that it takes `*args` as argument and assign it to the existing `self.x` and `self.y` cooordinates.
+  1. Refactor the constructor so that it takes `*args` as an argument and assigns it to the existing `self.x` and `self.y` coordinates.
   Hint: use the following code to assign the second optional coordinate:
     ```python
     self.y = args[1] if len(args) > 1 else 0